Discover the forefront of environmental partnership!

-The initiative offers annual grants to assist rural landholders with materials and labour for on-ground projects to protect and enhance areas such as koala habitat, riverbanks and remnant vegetation.
+The initiative offers annual grants to rural landholders, providing resources and labour for on-ground projects that protect and enhance critical areas like koala habitats, riverbanks, and remnant vegetation.
+Successful projects are distinguished by careful planning, community consultation, and strong landholder commitment.

-To be eligible, you must meet the eligibility criteria detailed in the Rural Landholder Initiative Guidelines for Funding(PDF, 581KB).
+To be eligible, you must meet the criteria outlined in the RLI Policies and Guidelines:

-- Lismore City Council staff are not eligible to apply.
+- Lismore City Council staff are not eligible.

-- Projects that are primarily for beautification or improving amenity without significant environmental outcomes are not eligible.
+- Projects focused solely on beautification or amenity improvements without significant environmental outcomes are not eligible.

-- Successful applicants must be willing to sign an agreement to maintain the project site beyond the funding period.
+- Successful applicants must agree to maintain the project site beyond the funding period.

 Examples of simple project plans are available in our Additional resources section of this page.